iimrrann/iimrrann.github.io/content/publications/journal-article/index.md

  chical fusion, and a novel Dynamic Tensor Fusion mechanism.
 Pre-trained encoders—CLIP for text and ViT/CLIP for images—serve as modality backbones, while fusion modules integrate their representations for fine-grained 6-way classification covering satire, false connection, manipulated, misleading, imposter content, and true news.
-Experimental results demonstrate that Dynamic Tensor Fusion achieves the strongest performance (Accuracy: 87.92%, Macro F1:
- 87.79%), surpassing the widely used BERT + ResNet-50 benchmark on Fakeddit by +2% absolute accuracy.
+Experimental results demonstrate that Dynamic Tensor Fusion achieves the strongest performance (Accuracy- 87.92%, Macro F1- 87.79%), surpassing the widely used BERT + ResNet-50 benchmark on Fakeddit by +2% absolute accuracy.
 Cross- dataset validation on our curated FakeThroughPrism benchmark further confirms the robustness of cross-attention and tensor-based models, though challenges remain in transferability.
 The findings highlight that carefully designed fusion